 - always follow label instructions for the safe and effective use of the product

-- only apply pesticides if psyllids have been observed
+- only apply pesticides if psyllids have been observed or are known to be in your neighborhood

 - only apply insecticides to host plants of psyllids (citrus and closely related hosts)